-Queen's University cancer specialist's drive to improve survival rates for every European citizenFebruary 4th, 2014 in Cancer /
+Queen's University cancer specialist's drive to improve survival rates for every European citizenFebruary 4, 2014 in Medicine & Health / Cancer

 Queen's University Belfast's world renowned cancer specialist, Professor Patrick Johnston, whose work has transformed cancer care in Northern Ireland, is now leading efforts to improve survival rates across Europe.